Restaurant in Naples, Italy

 The Verdict

 Over 140 years of continuous operation makes Pizzeria Brandi one of the longest-running pizzerias in Naples — and that longevity is the single most telling fact about whether you should visit.
 This is not a restaurant riding a trend.
-It is a fixed point in the city's culinary identity, and for a food-focused traveller building a Naples itinerary across multiple days, it belongs on the list.
-Booking is easy, the price point is accessible, and the atmosphere on Salita S. Anna di Palazzo delivers the kind of warm, high-energy room that feels earned rather than manufactured.
+It is a fixed point in the city's culinary identity, for a food-focused traveller building a Naples itinerary across multiple days, it belongs on the list.
+Booking is easy, the price point is accessible, the atmosphere on Salita S. Anna di Palazzo delivers the kind of warm, high-energy room that feels earned rather than manufactured.

 What to Know Before You Book